-The Board has adopted two Codes of Conduct for employees generally, and Directors and senior executives generally, which establishes a clear set of values that emphasise a culture encompassing strong corporate governance, sound business practices and good ethical conduct.
+The Board has adopted two Codes of Conduct for employees generally, and Directors and senior executives generally, which establish a clear set of values that emphasise a culture encompassing strong corporate governance, sound business practices and good ethical conduct.

 Recognising the increased role played by women and minorities in the workforce, Timah has also adopted a Diversity Policy which is managed by the Remuneration and Nomination Committee.
-Key to this policy is the establishment of measurable gender diversity objectives, against which the Board will report progress annually.
+Key to this policy is the establishment of measurable gender diversity objectives.